East High Class of ‘56 |

 “The Memory Spiral is really dedicated to those who came before us” Linda Saddoris, the schools National Honor Society director said, adding that the site also will serve the students of the future.

-6” x 12” paver in the project last year
+Note: Your reunion committee voted and purchased a 6” x 12” paver in the project last year which is to read “The class of 1956”.

-STILL BUSY
+STILL BUSY TEACHING,CENSUS, ETC.

 I plan to teach at Illinois State University , do research, and provide data from the 2000 U.S. Census for two more years before retiring.
 I have many things I want to finish in the next two years, but look forward to a much more relaxed pace after that.
 Perhaps the 50th reunion will be a possibility.